 Kathleen

-I'm a mother of two incredible boys, wife to Bill White of Happy Baby Signs, author of the books The Well-Crafted Mom and Signs of a Happy Baby, and an intuitive life coach.
+I'm a mother of two incredible boys, author of the books The Well-Crafted Mom and Signs of a Happy Baby, five-star pet and housesitter, animal communicator, and an intuitive coach, blending psychic and Tarot Card readings with life coaching tools.
 I like to blog about my adventures with my family and the life lessons I'm learning along the way.
 I hope you'll join me on this journey.
 CategoriesCheck out our past newsletters by clicking the link below.

 |